arrowplum/ShareJS/examples/README.md

-This is a bunch of little demo apps using Share.js.
+That is a bunch of little demo apps using Share.js.

 Launch the example sharejs server with